neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 ![image info](./data/system_graph_view_all_nodes.png)

 ##  10. <a name='Bugs'></a>Bugs
 ###  10.1. <a name='Iftwoclientsasksforbucketsatthesametimesystemgivesexactlysamebucket.Refer:below'></a>If two clients asks for buckets at the same time, system gives exactly same bucket.
-Refer: below
 ![image info](./data/system_graph_view.png)

 Logs below